 Contact a Detroit Electrocution Injury Lawyer

-An electrocution accident can cause a major life disruption, but there is hope for recovery.
+An electrocution accident in Detroit can cause a major life disruption, but there is hope for recovery.
 Contact Christensen Law today and begin the path toward recovering compensation for your damages and injuries.
-Call 248-213-4900 or fill out our online contact form to arrange a free consultation with a Detroit electrocution lawyer.
+Call 248-900-9000 or fill out our online contact form to arrange a free consultation with a Detroit electrocution attorney.